stellar-deprecated/horizon/docs/reference/transactions-all.md

 ---

 This endpoint represents all validated [transactions](./resources/transaction.md).
-This endpoint can also be used in [streaming](../guide/responses.md#streaming) mode so it is possible to use it to listen for new transactions as they get made in the Stellar network.
+This endpoint can also be used in [streaming](../guide/responses.md#streaming) mode.
+This makes it possible to use it to listen for new transactions as they get made in the Stellar network.
+If called in streaming mode Horizon will start at the earliest known transaction unless a cursor is set.
+In that case it will start from the cursor.

 ## Request